mysociety/local-intelligence-hub/README.md

 ### Running the tests

-In the dev container terminal, run `python manage.py test`
+In the dev container terminal, run `./bin/test.sh`

 ### Linting and formatting code

-In the dev container terminal, run `black . && isort . && flake8`
+In the dev container terminal, run `./bin/lint.sh`

 ## GraphQL docs